coloriz/sakunoki-downloader/README.md

 ## ⚠️ Warning

 Sakunoki is being aired every Wednesday 24:00, the on-demand version is uploaded in a couple of hours (which is thursday).
 And the on-demand filenames follow `miyawaki-<date_aired>.mp3` pattern.
 The script will replace `date_aired` as "1 day before its execution date" with the assumption that you run this script on thursday.
+So this script should be run on thursday.
 You can, however, set a specific date by passing it as the first argument of the script (See start guide blow).

 ## Getting Started